-1. Soak a washcloth in warm water and press it against the ingrown hair(s) for several minutes.
+- Soak a washcloth in warm water and press it against the ingrown hair(s) for several minutes.
 This will soften the hair and the skin around it, and bring the hair to the surface of the skin.

 In some instances, tweezers or a needle are not viable options.
 When ingrown hairs grow sideways, underneath the skin, there often isn’t an opening or piece of hair above the skin for you to pull on.
 When this happens a dermatologist can make a tiny incision and pull the hair out safely.

-How do I prevent ingrown hairs moving forward?
+How can I prevent ingrown hairs?

-Keep exfoliating!
+- Keep exfoliating.
 Not only does this prevent dead skin cells from clogging up the hair follicle, it also prevents hairs from growing down into the skin and becoming ingrown hairs.

-Shave properly!
+- Shave properly.
 Not using a shaving aid, using a dull razor blade or shaving against the grain can cause unnecessary ingrown hairs.

 They can be a literal pain, but remember: ingrown hairs are treatable and preventable.